 Scope of Representation.
 This agreement will govern any services provided to you by our firm, unless we enter a new written agreement.
 If you received an onboarding email from our firm outlining the proposed services or providing an estimate, that email is considered a part of this agreement.
 This is not an agreement to represent you in all possible legal matters – only those requested by you and agreed by our firm.

 Billing Rates.
 For predictable services, we endeavor to charge based on the value provided rather than the actual time spent.
 If the service is unpredictable or not susceptible to value-billing, then charges will be hourly.
-We bill at the following rates, in one-quarter hour increments:
+As shown below, our hourly rates are adjusted by locality to reflect prevailing market rates: